Hello! Click on one of our members below to chat on Whatsapp

 The INC ( Instituto Nacional de Cultura) as per usual has restored some of these “ ruins”.
 But if you look around the back you will see plenty more hidden amongst the thick vegetation in a still unrestored state.
 It´s another treasure to look forward to on your Salkantay Trekking adventure.

 Salkantay mountain is all that a mountain should be, a fierce towering pyramid.
-The night sky is stunning: you can watch shooting stars fall to earth, and pick out Andean constellations such as the llama, the frog, and the southern cross, as well as more traditional western ones.
-Also look forward to possibly spotting the gigantic condor soaring above.
-You also get to interact with some of the locals, that you will get to meet as you pass through small secluded villages.
+The night sky is stunning: you can watch shooting stars fall to earth, pick out Andean constellations such as the llama, the frog, and the southern cross, as well as more traditional western ones.
+Look forward to possibly spotting the gigantic condor soaring above.
+You also get to interact with some of the locals, that you will meet as you pass through small secluded villages.

 The Salkantay Trek is an excellent choice for your hike to Machu Picchu, and it offers some of the most spectacular and varied views you will ever see in your life.